m3o/m3o-cloud/README.md

 ## Overview

 AWS has becoming the monstrous behemoth public cloud provider we all love to hate.
 It's massive complexity and confusing pricing has made it an incredibly difficult choice for developers to adopt.
 But what's the alternative?
 M3O is a new open source public cloud platform for the next generation of developers.
-Consume public APIs as simpler programmable building blocks for lightning fast development of products and services.
+Consume existing public APIs all in one place as simpler programmable building blocks.

-M3O is powered by the open source [Micro](https://github.com/micro/micro) project and programmable real world [Micro Services](https://github.com/micro/services).
+M3O is powered by the open source [Micro](https://github.com/micro/micro) platform and programmable real world [Micro Services](https://github.com/micro/services).

 ## Features

 - **🔥 Dev UX** - The developer experience is first priority.
 A slick new UX for the next generation of developers.
 - **☝️ One Token** - Use one Micro API token to fulfill all your API needs.
-Access multiple APIs with a single token.
+Access multiple public APIs with a single token.
 - **⚡ Fast Access** - Using a new API is easy - no need to learn yet another API, it's all the same Micro developer experience.
 - **🆓 Free to start** - It's a simple pay as you go model and everything is priced per request.
 Top up your account and start making calls.
 - **🚫 Anti AWS Billing** - Don't get lost in a sea of infinite cloud billing.
 We show you exactly what you use and don't hide any of the costs.